-- P. Is a reduction in the amount of surface parking achieved? - Significant reduction in the number of surface parking spaces - Provision of structured parking and/ or underground parking - Introduction of a landscape reserve that can be converted to parking on an asneeded basis, or as a permanent park.
+Review Criteria Discussion/Explanation P. Is a reduction in the amount of surface parking achieved? • Significant reduction in the number of surface parking spaces • Provision of structured parking and/ or underground parking • Introduction of a landscape reserve that can be converted to parking on an asneeded basis, or as a permanent park.
+The amount of surface parking is increased; however, approximately 1/3 of the parking supply will be located underneath the podium building and will help to reduce the look of parking from the street.

-The existing site is vacant and contains no surface parking spaces.
-The proposed project includes an underground parking level, which accounts for most of the on-site parking spaces.
-Surface parking is minimized on the site, leaving room for landscaping and outdoor patio areas for future employees.

 Q. Is the site comprehensively planned through the creation of a Master Plan or Site Specific Plan?
 Has a long term development plan been prepared that allows phasing of the project based on implementation of improvements and mitigations?

-The City is currently undergoing a study for a Specific Plan for Peery Park, which is expected to be adopted by Fall 2014.
-The project has been referred to Freedman Tung + Sasaki (FT+S), the firm hired by the City to prepare the Specific Plan.
-FT+S indicated that the proposed intensity and architectural design are consistent with the concepts being developed for the Specific Plan, with minor design recommendations that have been included in Attachment 4.
+The City is currently undergoing a study for a Specific Plan for Peery Park, which is expected to be adopted in 2015.
+The original project, which is similar in streetscape design and development intensity as the current project, has been referred to Freedman Tung + Sasaki (FT+S), the firm hired by the City to prepare the Specific Plan.
+FT+S indicated that the proposed intensity and architectural design are consistent with the urban design concepts currently being considered.
 R. How is the calculation of the "effective" FAR being conducted?
 Does the size of the project warrant a different method of calculating the FAR?
 The FAR has been determined based on SMC standards for FAR, which is gross floor area divided by net lot size.
 No tenant is currently identified for the building so no amenities, such as cafeterias, large meeting venues, non-employment areas or other services that may reduce effective FAR, are identified at this time.

+Review Criteria

+Discussion/Explanation